 How to Become a Bank Auditor in 5 Steps

 Research what it takes to become a bank auditor.
-Learn about education requirements, job duties, average wages and job outlook to find out if this is the career for yo Schools offering Auditing degrees can also be found in these popular choices.
+Learn about education requirements, job duties, average wages and job outlook to find out if this is the career for you.

 Bank auditors review a financial institution's records for completeness and accuracy.
 In addition to inspecting a bank's records for accuracy, you may have an accounting staff to supervise and be responsible for developing an effective approach to conduct a yearly auditing program.
+You may work for the company you do audits for, or you may work for a company that employs you to audit other organizations.
+After completing audits, you must report your findings to authorities to show that your clients' financial statements have been verified.
 The chart below may help you decide if a position as a bank auditor would suit your career needs.

 |Education Field of Study||Accounting or related field|